 Oakland looked into quarterbacks this offseason.
 They have been linked to Donovan McNabb, Ben Roethlisberger, Campbell and even Sage Rosenfels.
 Perhaps Oakland will make a play for Campbell, whether he is traded for a late draft pick or if he is released by Washington.
 But he doesn’t create excitement for the future.

 As of now, it looks like Oakland will actually go to camp with Russell and Gradkowski fighting for the starting job.
 The Raiders are ready to give Russell one more chance.
 We all know what is going to happen.
 Gradkowski will outplay Russell in the preseason and the offense will perform better with Gradkowski than Russell, as was the case last year.
 Russell will prove he is a failure and the Raiders will have to look for a franchise quarterback in next year’s draft.
-By the way, the Raiders don’t have a first-round pick in next year’s draft.

 They could have given themselves a crack at one this year for a cheap price in the form of Clausen or McCoy, who went late in the third round to Cleveland.